TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/File/Properties/Allowed.rst

     :type: string / array
     :Scope: Proc. / Display

-    One of the following reserved strings:
+    One or more (comma-separated) of the following reserved strings:

     `common-image-types`
         Gets replaced with the value from